 During the Black Hawk War, the Spanish Fork Treaty was negotiated June 8, 1865.
 This Treaty recognized who the "Indians of Utah" that Congress was talking about in the Congressional Act of May 5, 1864.
 And whom the Uinta Valley Reservation was established for.
 Among the signers of this treaty are, Sow-e-ett, Kanosh, Tabby and Sanpitch.

 Wahkara was chief of the Timpanogos.
 Born 1808 near the Spanish Fork river in Utah, an area which had long been the home of his family and kin located in the central area of Utah.
-He was leader of the Timpanogos Tribe.
+He was leader of the Timpanogos Nation.
 The name 'Wahkara" is Shoshoni by origin means "Hawk."
 Wahkara would learn from an early age the necessary skills of hunting, horsemanship, and leadership.
 He would be chosen by his people the Timpanogos to carry on his families long legacy of legendary leaders.
-He spoke Shoshone, Spanish and English, necessary to carry on with the tribes commercial enterprise trading in furs, horses, silver, jewelry and tanned leather goods.
+He spoke Shoshone, Spanish and English, necessary to carry on with the Nations commercial enterprise trading in furs, horses, silver, jewelry and tanned leather goods.
 Chief Wahkara (Wah-ker) is listed on the Weber Utah treaty of October 30, 1865.
 However, Wakara was poisoned to death in 1854.

 Chief Tabby (circa 1789 - 1898) was the youngest of what Brigham Young called the "royal line" of brothers.
 He was present with his elders and sat in council as decisions on how to handle the fact that his people where being annihilated.
 After the treaty negotiations held at Spanish Fork, Utah he led the remnant of the once large nation to the Uinta Valley Reservation.
 Chief Tabby signed both the 1863, Shoshone Goship treaty of peace and the 1865, treaty of Spanish Fork.

 Leo Pritchett, Son of Chief Tabby and Nettie West, was born in Indianola Utah, He lived on the Uinta Reservation and was allotted land here, but as so many of our people were, he was denied access to the Uinta Agency as the Relocated Confederated Utes from Colorado had gained control of the agency.
 His attempts to be counted fell on deaf ears.
 He left the area and returned to the Wasatch front, his death certificated under cause of death reads "starvation".
 His children would continue his fight only to discover they, to, would be denied.
 The court documents reading they as their ancestors, were not Ute.
 His progeny are scattered across Utah, only a few remained on the reservation.
-Those that remained are members of the Timpanogos Tribe.
+Those that remained are members of the Timpanogos Nation.

 Rose Daniels, grew up believing she was a Navajo, Her children say she was captured by the Whiteriver Utes (some of the family say Arapaho), when she was around five years of age and they traded her to Chief Tabby.
 Her childhood has many interesting stories and her progeny disagree as to her origin.
 This is partly due to Aaron Daniels deathbed confession that he found her as a baby, hanging in a tree, after the Bear River Massacre.
 She lived with various non-Indian families as well.
 She later married Aaron Daniels and had several children.
 She was known as a medicine person as her abilities to cure the ailments of all including the animals was vast.
 She was a gentle soft spoken woman and was well liked by those that knew her.
 Her home was on the Uinta Reservation and her children and grand children were always considered part of our people as her native upbringing was with Chief Tabby.